PASTAplus/PEP/peps/pep-9.md

 ```
 GET: /auth/v1/resources

-getResources(jwt_token)
+getResources(edi_token)
-    jwt_token: the token of the requesting client
+    edi_token: the token of the requesting client
     return:
         200 OK if authorized
         401 Unauthorized if the client does not provide a valid authentication token